 Travel Safely: 5 Tips for Securing Your Mobile Devices

-- Know your network.
-Don't allow your device to automatically connect to wifi hotspots.
+- Don't allow your device to automatically connect to wifi hotspots.
 Many wifi networks, from the airport to hotel, offer convenience not security.
 Only join secured networks, and never access sensitive information over a shared public system.

-- Ensure that you are connecting to the right network.
-Often hackers will create hotspots with names that are similar to those around them.
+- Often hackers will create hotspots with names that are similar to those around them.
 For example:

 - The fraudulent hotspot "HolidayHottel" may appear in the vicinity of "HolidayHotel", a legitimate wifi network.

-- Turn off your bluetooth's automatic connections.
-These automatic connections may make your device susceptible to malware or data theft.
+- These automatic connections may make your device susceptible to malware or data theft.

-- Take proactive security measures.
-Ensure that your devices are password protected, your data has been backed up, and your applications and anti-virus software have been updated.
+- Ensure that your devices are password protected, your data has been backed up, and your applications and anti-virus software have been updated.
 These simple steps go far in securing your content.

 The last thing anyone wants to think about on their vacation is security.
 Unfortunately, hackers recognize that it's a prime time to strike.
 Your guard is down, your settings are unfamiliar, and you're posting relentlessly on social media.
 But cyber insecurity doesn't have to be part of the itinerary.
 If you want to learn more about securing your mobile devices, reach out to iCorps today.